darul75/personal-blog/posts/2015/2016-01-14_canvas-image-and-data-uri.md

 Data URI is a nice standard but with limitations for image like : size, types, browser compatibility...

-You may also try using it for other kind a resource that image.
+You may also try using it for other kind a resource that image (xml, video, audio, zip...)

 ![Just for fun](/images/posts/canvas.jpg)